klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 In the example, we can observe the following:

-1. A stream is created out of the list of numbers: `numbers.stream()`
+1. A stream is created out of a list of numbers via the expression: `numbers.stream()`
-2. Intermediate operations are declared:
+2. The following intermediate operations are declared:
-    - `peek`: logs each number
+    - `peek`: is used to log each number
-    - `filter`: filters in even numbers
+    - `filter`: is used to filter in even numbers
-    - `map`: multiples each even number by 2
+    - `map`: is used to multiply each even number by 2
 3. None of the operations are executed immediately, that's why the message: `"Stream defined, awaiting execution."` is logged first
-4. The terminal operation `forEach` is invoked and the stream processes each element on demand.
+4. The terminal operation `forEach` is invoked and the stream processes each element on demand
-    - For each element, the stream navigates through peek, filter, map, and finally forEach
+    - For each element, the stream navigates through `peek`, `filter`, `map`, and finally `forEach`
-    - The logs display each step as it happens, validating the claim that each element is processed only when needed by the terminal operation.
+    - The logs display each step as it happens, validating the claim that each element is processed only when needed by the terminal operation

 Our observations can be validated by the log output of our code below.